Click to Skip Ahead

 Which Breed Is Right for You?

-Choosing between an Italian Greyhound or a Whippet depends mainly on your preferences.
+Choosing between an Italian Greyhound or a Whippet mainly depends on your preferences.
 Both are fast, playful, and energetic.
 Their small size makes them well-suited to apartment living, and both breeds are affectionate and intelligent.
 The Whippet is a bit larger and could be less friendly toward smaller animals, while the Italian Greyhound will be less tolerant of rough handling by children.

 Featured Image Credit: (T) tommaso lizzul, Shutterstock | (B) Lenkadan, Shutterstock